dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

     dumb mistake.)

 NOTE:
+  - Part 2 has many more suggestions now if you do a pull.

   - If you do a pull, there is a `code/switchto.h` that got added with a better type signature for `cswitch`.